dfalster/baad/README.md

 You can download a compiled version of the database from either:

 1. Ecological Archives.
-This is the version of the database associated with the correpsonding paper in the journal *Ecology*.
+This is the version of the database associated with the corresponding paper in the journal [*Ecology*].
+[Link](http://www.esapubs.org/archive/ecol/E096/128/).
 2. Releases we have posted on [github](https://github.com/dfalster/baad/releases).

 The database contains the following elements